Hesperian Health Guides

 MW Ch8 Page 137-8.png

-The head may be bent to the side, or the chin may be up.
-(These could be signs that the baby will not fit through the mother’s pelvis at birth.)
+The head may be bent to the side, or the chin may not be tucked in.
+(These could mean the baby will not fit through the pelvis at birth.)

 2. MW Ch8 Page 138-1.png